 The Maxwell Building signified a new found confidence for the College, sector and society.

-Designed in phases by the Lancashire County Council Architects’ Department under County Architect George Noel Hill, with Charles H. The building adopted a distinctive L-shaped form rising to nine storeys.
-The Municipal Journal reference as a “superstructure,” reflected both scale and ambition.
-Facilities included specialist engineering laboratories, workshops, drawing offices, lecture theatres, teaching spaces, common rooms, dining areas, and library provision.
-The adjacent Maxwell Hall, connected by a bridge, contained a large lecture hall (seating up to 1,000 students ), alongside music rooms, a gymnasium, games areas, projection facilities, and a cinema space.
+Architecturally designed in phases by the Lancashire County Council Architects’ Department.
+Discussion started in 1947, with initial architectural designs starting in 1949, and the first presentation of architectural sketches and modelling in 1950, a Modern Maxwell that never was, the scheme failed to materialise due to changing legislation a year later.
+Under County Architect George Noel Hill (Phases I & II from 1954-1958); and C. H. Simmons (Phases II & III, 1958-1961).
+The Maxwell main buildings adopted a distinctive L-shaped form rising to nine storeys, with references as a “superstructure” reflecting both scale and ambition.
+Facilities included specialist engineering laboratories, workshops, drawing offices, lecture theatres, teaching spaces, common rooms, dining areas and library provision.
+The adjacent Hall, connected by a bridge, contains a large lecture hall (seating up to 1,000 students), alongside former music rooms, a gymnasium, games areas, projection facilities, and a cinema space.

 […] materialisation of this visionary plan is seen today with the Maxwell Building, which officially opened in 1961 and was designed by Lancashire County Council Architects G Noel […]